kiranparajuli589/htmlmark/README.md

 ## ⚠️ Under HIGH DEVELOPMENT ⚠️

-A very lightweight markdown parser powered by Regex
+A very lightweight Markdown Parser powered by Regex

 ## Key points
 - no use of external dependencies